Last updated May 11, 2022.

-Using electroencephalographs (EEGs), measurable changes in brainwave patterns have been detected.
-(1)
+Using electroencephalographs (EEGs), researchers have detected measurable changes in brainwave patterns.

-During hypnosis you are in the theta brainwave state — the same state experienced during daydreaming, deep meditation, and light sleep.
+During hypnosis, the brain is in the theta brainwave state — the same state experienced during daydreaming, deep meditation, and light sleep.

-And lastly, it’s been noted that under hypnosis, activity in the left side of the brain goes down while activity in the right side goes up.
+And lastly, it’s been noted that, under hypnosis, activity in the left side of the brain decreases while activity in the right side increases.

 What Is Self-Hypnosis?